siffiejoe/lua-moon/README.md

                            void* buffer,
                            size_t* nelems,
                            size_t esize,
-                           int (*fn)(lua_State*, int, void*) );
+                           int (*fn)(lua_State*, int, void*),
+                           int extra );

 This functions converts a Lua table at the given index `idx` into a contiguous C array.
-If the value at `idx` is not a table, all remaining arguments starting from that position are used as array elements.
+If the value at `idx` is not a table, all remaining arguments (except the last `extra`) starting from that position are used as array elements.
 You can supply an optional `buffer` to be used for the C array.
 If the `buffer` is `NULL` or the length of the buffer (which must be in the variable pointed to by `nelems`) is too small, a userdata buffer is allocated to hold the C array.
 The function pointer `fn` is called to handle the conversion/assignment of individual array elements from the given Lua stack position to the given memory location.
 A true return value signals success, a false value indicates a conversion error (in which case `moon_checkarray` raises an error).
 If all elements are converted/assigned successfully, `moon_checkarray` returns a pointer to the first element of the resulting C array, and the variable pointed to by `nelems` is updated to hold the actual number of array elements.

 ####                      `moon_stack_assert`                     ####